 No matter the place or time, Chinese medicine puts it all together.
 Chinese influence and culture will continue to spread around the world.
 As it does, the precious gift of Chinese medical theory based on the theory of yin and yang will come to play a central role in health and wellness.

 Emergency medicine, aka conventional medicine, will remain the gold standard for emergencies and heroic interventions.
 But it will lose its dominance in the minds of the people.

 will become the universal language of health care for the world's population, while the language and theory of emergency medicine will be the exclusive purview of trained specialists and technicians.

-A step-by-step manual for the elimination of your unhealthy habits.
+A step-by-step manual for the replacement of unhealthy habits with healthy ones.

-A college course in wellness, the fundamentals of Chinese medical theory and BodyTrust.
+A college course in health, the fundamentals of Chinese medical theory and bodytrust.